jumbry/Flask-fileserver/README.md

 * installs the Python modules listed in <b>requirements.txt</b>
 * configures the Python environment to run in virtualenv

+The installation is placed in /opt/app.
 Configuration for the Python environment is set in <b>python-app.conf</b>

 This uses honcho to run the gunicorn web server with the Python code <b>main.py</b> configured in the <b>procfile</b>